Human Proofreaders vs. Grammarly Proofreading: Which One Does Your Document Need?

 What Is Grammarly?

-Grammarly is an automated writing assistant that uses algorithms to identify potential errors in your text and suggest corrections.
+Grammarly is an automated writing assistant that uses algorithms and, increasingly, AI language models to identify potential errors in your text and suggest corrections.
 It checks for spelling mistakes, basic grammar errors, punctuation issues, and some style suggestions.
 The user can review each suggestion and choose to accept or reject it.
 Grammarly is available as a browser extension, a desktop app, and a web editor, and it integrates with many common writing platforms.

 What Does a Human Proofreader Do?